14 Eyeshadows To Make Hazel Eyes Even More Stunning

 The cool thing about hazel eyes?
-Each set gravitates toward different color profiles.
+Each set gravitates toward different colour profiles.
 Some eyes tend to be more green while others look more topaz.
 Some read olive while others appear amber.

 To help make sense of the seemingly infinite eyeshadow possibilities, we asked chatted with makeup artists Kristen Arnett and Janessa Paré.
 The two of them break down how to find the best makeup for your hazel eyes.
 Click on — your shadow soul mate awaits.